clarivate/wos-amr/README.md

 ### Install

 * Download or clone this repository by clicking on the "Clone or download" button in the top right corner
 * Set two environment variables with your AMR credentials.
+Note, your AMR username and password is NOT the same
+* as your credentials for the Web of Science.
  * WOS_USER
  * WOS_PASSWORD